Amichai Lau-Lavie: In Media

-On June 23, 2021, Lau participated in Israel's first television LGBTI Pride program on Israel's Network 13.
+On June 23, 2021, Lau-Lavie participated in Israel's first television LGBTI Pride program on Israel's Network 13.

+Lau-Lavie is the subject of the 2024 documentary film Sabbath Queen.
+The director Sandi Simcha DuBowski followed Lau-Lavie for about two decades.

 Personal life

-Lau is a sperm donor and father co-parenting with Alice, Ezra and Charlotte-Hallel in New York.
+Lau-Lavie is a sperm donor and father co-parenting with Alice, Ezra and Charlotte-Hallel in New York.